flanagansteve/Riggle/readme.md

 \- Steve from Orion Blockchain Solutions

-I've realeased this software for free, to benefit the Solidity community, but tips and support are always appreciated: 0xDE1fa3159b2D8892Ef83648E639F1ee21Fc68F88
+I've released this software for free, to benefit the Solidity community, but tips and support are always appreciated: 0xDE1fa3159b2D8892Ef83648E639F1ee21Fc68F88